mariochampion/gitmynotes/README.md

 # GitNotes is for me?

+Do you use Notes?
+Do you use GitHub?
+Then undoubtedly yes!

+Do you use Notes and can [start with GitHub](https://docs.github.com/en/get-started/start-your-journey)?
+Then also yes!

 `writers gonna write`
 Transform your macOS Notes into a version-controlled writer's archive on GitHub.
 Preserve your gems and most excellent lines, and track the full evolution of your work.
 Maintain a complete history of every change and trace back your ideas from current state and previous alternatives -- with every revision safely tracked and recoverable.
 Learn how to GitHub and branch and fork to explore your ideas, in trusted collabs, or on your own.